viveksahu26/stree/README.md

 5 directories, 10 files
 ```

-## Why tree ?
+## Why stree ?

 Basically Json structure has parent-children kind of strucutre.
-In oder to visualize the relationship b/w parents-child, the tree comes into.
+In oder to visualize the relationship b/w parents-child, the stree comes into.

 In the world of software and technology, every software has toms of dependencies and each dependecies has further dependencies.
 For a software supply chain enthusaist, it's a cusrious and required thing to visualize it's project depedencies.
 For now, this tool support json format.